 Optimization of FLEXInvert

 eSTICC helped in improving the serial performance of FlexINVERT, an atmospheric Bayesian inversion framework.
 For a small test case the computing time has been reduced to less than one third of the original.
 This was achieved by profiling the code and rearranging data as well as optimizing loops.
 This is a direct support of activities in WP2 (CSC, NILU).

 Optimization of Elmer(/Ice) on Intel Xeon and Xeon Phi platforms

-The role of CSC as a partner in the Intel Parallel Computing Center (IPCC) we could take advantage of early access to the new Xeon Phi processor (Knights Landing – KNL) hardware as well as direct support from Intel in porting the community ice sheet code to this platform.
+The role of CSC as a partner in the Intel Parallel Computing Center (IPCC) we could take advantage of early access to the Xeon Phi processor (Knights Landing – KNL) hardware as well as direct support from Intel in porting the community ice sheet code to this platform.
 First benchmark tests with the code show a similar performance on KNL in comparison to a standard compute node equipped with Xeon CPU’s.
 Elmer as a whole code base is also currently optimized within IPCC on the MPI level, which will also feed back into the performance of the ice dynamic module, Elmer/Ice.
-Further activity will concentrate on threaded and SIMD approach to bulk-assembly, which is achieved by adding missing components of the bilinear forms needed in FEM to the code-base.
-IPCC has been prolonged until almost the end of eSTICC lifetime.
-This cooperation is work in progress (CSC, Intel Corp.).
+Later activity concentrate on threaded and SIMD approach to bulk-assembly, which is achieved by rearranging data structures and adding missing components of the bilinear forms needed in FEM to the code-base (CSC, Intel Corp.).